SNAP Benefits in Texas: How to Apply and Qualify

 EBT Deposit Schedule in Texas

-In Texas, SNAP benefits are deposited monthly based on the last two digits of your Eligibility Determination Group (EDG) number.
-Knowing your deposit date helps you plan your grocery shopping and manage your monthly budget.
+In Texas, your SNAP benefits are deposited monthly on a specific date.
+This date is determined by the last two digits of your Eligibility Determination Group (EDG) number, helping you plan your grocery budget.

 You can find your specific payment date in our Texas deposit schedule.